HellCash/Hell-Contracts/README.md

 # Licensing

-The primary license for HELL Core smart contracts is the Business Source License 1.1 (BUSL-1.1), see LICENSE.
+The primary license for HELL Core smart contracts is the Business Source License 1.1 (```BUSL-1.1```), see [LICENSE](https://github.com/HellCash/Hell-Contracts/blob/main/LICENSE), keep in mind that (```BUSL-1.1```) is not an Open Source license.
+However, the Licensed Work will eventually be made available under an Open Source License, as stated in this License.

 ## Exceptions